 Elizabeth Montgomery played the roles of Samantha Stephens and her more free-spirited cousin Serena.
-However in the cast listing, the role of Serena was listed as being played by Pandora Spocks.
+However in the cast listing of many episodes, the role of Serena was listed as being played by Pandora Spocks.
 Many viewers didn't realize this, and wrote "Pandora" fan mail.
-(Montgomery and William Asher - her husband at the time - once left the set together, with Montgomery still wearing her Serena costume and makeup, and checked into a motel instead of going home.)
+(Hollywood legend claims Montgomery and William Asher - her husband at the time - once left the set together, with Montgomery still wearing her Serena costume and makeup, and checked into a motel instead of going home.)

 Elizabeth Montgomery and William Asher were married during the run of the series.
 In one episode in 1969, a valentine with the pair's initials is seen on the wall of a baseball stadium.
 The last season was produced by "Ashmont", the company owned by the couple.

 From January 1984 until January 1991, the DFS Program Exchange (a division of the Dancer Fitzgerald Sample advertising agency) syndicated "Bewitched," as well as such other classic Columbia Pictures Television shows as "I Dream of Jeannie" and "The Partridge Family."
-Many fans wondered why DFS omitted syndicating the first two black-and-white seasons of "Bewitched" (and the early black-and-white episodes of "I Dream of Jeannie"); DFS claimed this was "basically because studies show that the majority of viewers would rather watch color programming" (this was during the height of the colorization craze in the mid-1980s).
-This obviously perturbed said fans of "Bewitched," rightfully citing unbridled, out-and-out *censorship,* and eventually Columbia Pictures Entertainment got word of how DFS was treating the distribution of Columbia's best-known TV property.
-As the result of that outcry, DFS - which by this time officially changed its name to simply The Program Exchange after DFS was purchased by rival advertising agency Saatchi and Saatchi North America, Inc. - re-released the black-and-white episodes of "Bewitched" from September 1989 until January 1991, at which time Sony Pictures Entertainment - which owned Columbia Pictures for a little over a year - re-assumed syndication of "Bewitched," "I Dream of Jeannie," etc. Sony Pictures Television *still* syndicates *every single* episode of "Bewitched" - both black-and-white *and* color - to this day.
+Many fans wondered why DFS omitted syndicating the first two black-and-white seasons of "Bewitched" (and the early black-and-white episodes of "I Dream of Jeannie"); DFS claimed this was "basically because studies show the majority of viewers would rather watch color programming" (this was during the height of the colorization craze in the mid-1980s).
+This obviously perturbed said fans of "Bewitched," rightfully citing unbridled, out-and-out censorship, and eventually Columbia Pictures Entertainment got word of how DFS was treating the distribution of Columbia's best known TV property.
+As the result of that outcry, DFS (which by this time officially changed its name to simply The Program Exchange after DFS was purchased by rival advertising agency Saatchi and Saatchi North America, Inc.) re-released the black and white episodes of "Bewitched" from September 1989 until January 1991, at which time Sony Pictures Entertainment (which owned Columbia Pictures for a little over a year) re-assumed syndication of "Bewitched," "I Dream of Jeannie," etc. Sony Pictures Television still syndicates every episode of "Bewitched" - both black and white and color - to this day.